outerbounds/metaflow-card-notebook/README.md

 Some notes about this notebook:

 - We recommend printing the variables injected into the notebook.
 This can help with debugging and provide an easy to locate lineage.
-- We demonstrate how to access this data via a `Step` or a `Task` object.
-You can read more about the relationship between these items [in these docs](https://docs.metaflow.org/metaflow/client).
-In short a `Task` is a children of a `Step`, because a `Step` can have many tasks (for example if you use a `foreach` construct for parallelism).
+- We demonstrate how to access your Flow's data via a `Step` or a `Task` object.
+You can read more about the relationship between these objects [in these docs](https://docs.metaflow.org/metaflow/client).
+In short, a `Task` is a children of a `Step` because a `Step` can have many tasks (for example if you use a `foreach` construct for parallelism).
-- We recommend exeucting a run manually, and prototyping the notebook interactively by temporarily supplying the `run_id`, `flow_name`, etc to achieve the desired result.
+- We recommend exeucting a run manually and prototyping the notebook by temporarily supplying the `run_id`, `flow_name`, etc to achieve the desired result.

 ## Step 4: Test the card

-To test the card in the example outlined above, you must first run the flow (the parenthesis allows the commands run in a subshell):
+To test the card in the example outlined above, you must first run the flow (the parenthesis allows the commands to run in a subshell):

 ```bash
 (cd tests && python nbflow.py run)